Iteo/audoma/docs/usage.rst

 | Additional enum documentation in field description:
 | In `drf-spectacular`, enums are being shown only as values possible to pass to the filter.
-| With audoma, you also get a display field of a choice, this may be useful to show display value
+| With audoma, you also get a display value of enum field.
-| in a drop-down for example.
-This is being shown as mapping value - field
+| This is being shown as:
+    * api value - display value

-| The next feature is schema extension which is not visible in swagger or redoc frontend.
+| The next feature is schema extension which is not visible in OpenApi frontend.
 | This schema extension is :ref:`x-choices`.
 Which provides mapping for filter values.
-| Passing x-choices in schema allows frontend developers to use mapping to show display/value fields
+| Passing x-choices in schema allows frontend developers to use mapping
-| without looking into a field description.
+| to show display/value fields without looking into a field description.

 Validators